How to Get Soot Out of Carpet

 • Large spoon: Grab a large spoon, preferably metal, from the kitchen.
 The thinner the edge of the spoon, the better.
 You could also use a metal spatula or similarly-shaped tool, but a spoon is usually the handiest.

-• Baking soda: While you’re in the kitchen, get your box of baking soda as well.
+• Baking soda: This is excellent at absorbing odor.
 If you don’t have any baking soda, you can also use cornstarch or similar absorbing powders.

 • Vacuum cleaner: Have your vacuum cleaner plugged in and waiting near the soot pile on the carpet.